Covert Comic Home Page

 Monday

-Socialism, fascism, tourism – all the monolithic ideologies are basically the same.
+Communism, fascism, tourism – all the monolithic ideologies are basically the same.

 It's officially not on!